-Dr. Geoffrey Kwitko specializes in ophthalmic plastic surgery and neuro-ophthalmology and practices in Tampa, FL.
-Patients rated Dr. Kwitko highly, giving him an average of 4.5 stars out of 5.
-He accepts several insurance carriers, including Coventry, CIGNA, and Aetna.
-He graduated from Wayne State University School of Medicine and The University of Western Ontario, Schulich School of Medicine & Dentistry.
-His medical residency was performed at Kresge Eye Institute.
+Dr. Geoffrey Kwitko is an oculoplastic surgeon and neuro-ophthalmology specialist.
+He has a 4.5 out of 5 star average patient rating.
+He is an in-network provider for several insurance carriers, including Coventry, CIGNA, and Aetna.
+Dr. Kwitko is a graduate of The University of Western Ontario, Schulich School of Medicine & Dentistry and a graduate of Kresge Eye Institute's residency program.
 He has received the distinction of Florida Super Doctors 2009 - Gulf Coast Edition.
-Dr. Kwitko (or staff) speaks the following languages: Spanish and French.
-His hospital/clinic affiliations include St. Joseph's Hospital, St. Joseph's Women's Hospital, and Memorial Hospital of Tampa.
-Dr. Kwitko has an open panel.
+Dr. Kwitko (or staff) speaks Spanish and French.
+He is affiliated with St. Joseph's Hospital, St. Joseph's Women's Hospital, and Memorial Hospital of Tampa.
+Dr. Kwitko is accepting new patients.

-Dr. James Rush practices neuro-ophthalmology.
-On average, patients gave him a rating of 5.0 stars out of 5.
-Dr. Rush is in-network for Medicare insurance.
-He studied medicine at Georgetown University School of Medicine.
-For his residency, Dr. Rush trained at Mayo Clinic and a hospital affiliated with the University of Virginia.
+Dr. James Rush is a medical specialist in neuro-ophthalmology.
+His average rating from his patients is 5.0 stars out of 5.
+He accepts Medicare insurance.
+Dr. Rush studied medicine at Georgetown University School of Medicine.
+For his professional training, Dr. Rush completed residency programs at Mayo Clinic and a hospital affiliated with the University of Virginia.

 Conditions / Treatments